papermoon-ai/SpaceExplorer/README.md

 ## Features
 This android app lets you view space data:
-- Who is in space write now
+- Who is in space right now
 - What rockets are about to launch
 - Active and inactive spacestations
 - Planets info